 Alfred University is accredited by the Middle States Commission on Higher Education (MSCHE).
-Our first accreditation was conducted in 1921; in order to maintain accreditation we must go through a process of self-study every 10 years.

 Accreditation is intended to strengthen and sustain higher education, making it worthy of public confidence and minimizing the scope of external control.
 Regional accreditation, a means of self-regulation adopted by the higher education community, has evolved to support these goals.